 As discussed in our reports on the financial statements and internal control over financial reporting, the scope of our work was not sufficient to express an opinion on the balance sheets as of September 30, 2009 and 2008, and the related statements of custodial activity for the years then ended, or to express an opinion on the effectiveness of internal control over financial reporting of the balance sheet as of September 30, 2009 and the related statement of custodial activity for the year then ended.
-Accordingly, other instances of noncompliance with laws, regulations, contracts, and grant agreements may have been identified and reported, had we been able to perform all procedures necessary to complete our audit of the financial statements and examination of internal control over financial reporting over the other FY 2009 and the related statements and to examine internal control over financial reporting over the other FY 2009 and 2008 financial statements and to examine internal control over financial reporting over the other FY 2009 financial statements.
+Accordingly, other instances of noncompliance with laws, regulations, contracts, and grant agreements may have been identified and reported, had we been able to perform all procedures necessary to complete our audit of the financial statements and examination of internal control over financial reporting of the balance sheet as of September 30, 2009 and the related statements of custodial activity for the year then ended, and had we been engaged to audit the other FY 2009 and 2008 financial statements and to examine internal control over financial reporting over the other FY 2009 financial statements.
 In addition, because of the matters discussed in the second paragraph of our report on the financial statements, we were unable to complete tests of compliance over the Prompt Payment Act and Titles 10, 14, 31 (as related to the Anti-deficiency Act), and 37 of the United States Code at the Coast Guard.

-Other Matters: Management of the NPPD, FEMA, USSS, and Coast Guard have initiated reviews of certain collections, classification and use of funds, expenditures and/or obligations recorded that may identify a violation of the Amti-deficiency Act, or other violations of appropriation law in FY 2009 or in previous years.
+Other Matters: Management of the NPPD, FEMA, USSS, and Coast Guard have initiated reviews of certain collections, classification and use of funds, expenditures and/or obligations recorded that may identify a violation of the Anti-deficiency Act, or other violations of appropriation law in FY 2009 or in previous years.